Terry Kinney

-Terry Kinney (born January 29, 1954) is an American actor and theater director, and is a founding member of the Steppenwolf Theatre Company, with John Malkovich, Laurie Metcalf, Gary Sinise, and Jeff Perry.
-Kinney is best known for his role as Emerald City creator Tim McManus on HBO's prison drama Oz.
+Terry Kinney (born January 29, 1954) is an American actor and theater director, and a founding member of the Steppenwolf Theatre Company, with Gary Sinise and Jeff Perry.
+Kinney is best known for his role as Tim McManus on HBO's prison drama Oz.

 Early life

 Kinney was born in Lincoln, Illinois, the son of Elizabeth L. (née Eimer), a telephone operator, and Kenneth C. Kinney, a tractor company supervisor.

-He attended Illinois State University, in Normal, Illinois, where he became friends with Jeff Perry, who took him to see a performance of Grease featuring Gary Sinise, bringing the three Steppenwolf Theatre Company co-founders together for the first time.

 Career

 Theatre

 Kinney has been involved in theatre since 1974, when he, Gary Sinise and Jeff Perry founded the Steppenwolf Theatre Company.
 In describing the company's radical usage of cinematic techniques such as accelerated time, substantial soundtracks and the rough equivalent of dissolves and bleeds, Kinney had said:We’ve always been more influenced by cinematic techniques than stage techniques because stage techniques have been around long enough to become really boring and cliché.
 Our earliest influences were the films of Cassavetes, not any plays we’d seen.
 We always tend to score our pieces and we always tend to manipulate the audience to look where we want them to look and the way to do that is to get very tight on certain situations.He has directed several plays (see below) and performed in several.
-In 1985 he performed in the Drama Desk Award winning play Balm in Gilead by Lanford Wilson.
-In 1996 Kinney played Tilden in the Sam Shepard play Buried Child directed by Gary Sinise in New York City.
-During a performance of Buried Child Kinney had a "terrible, horrible, screaming panic attack" and stayed offstage for several years, only returning in 2002 in a performance with Kurt Elling called Petty Delusions and Grand Obsessions.
-He directed Richard Greenberg's play Well Appointed Room in 2006 and Neil Labute's reasons to be pretty in 2009.
-In 2010 he directed another Lanford Wilson play, Fifth of July for Bay Street Theatre (July) and for the Williamstown Theatre Festival (August).
+In 1985, he performed in the Drama Desk Award–winning play Balm in Gilead by Lanford Wilson.
+In 1996, Kinney played Tilden in the Sam Shepard play Buried Child directed by Gary Sinise in New York City.
+During a performance of Buried Child, Kinney had a "terrible, horrible, screaming panic attack" and stayed offstage for several years, only returning in 2002 in a performance with Kurt Elling called Petty Delusions and Grand Obsessions.
+He directed Richard Greenberg's play Well Appointed Room in 2006 and Neil LaBute's reasons to be pretty in 2009.
+In 2010, he directed another Lanford Wilson play, Fifth of July, for Bay Street Theatre (July) and for the Williamstown Theatre Festival (August).

-In October–November 2012 Kinney directed Checkers a new play by Douglas McGrath at the Vineyard Theatre, New York City.
+In October–November 2012, Kinney directed Checkers, a new play by Douglas McGrath at the Vineyard Theatre, New York City.
 He directed Lyle Kessler's new play Collision in January 2013 at Rattlestick Playwrights Theater.